Tomas Järvinen

 Towards the goals

-The main goal for 2024 is to cross the 8,000-point barrier and fight for the decathlon medal at the U20 World Championships, even the championship.
-In 2025 and beyond, the aim is to go with the #StepByBabystep idea towards the top of the adult decathlon world ranking.
-"The dream is to be on the podium at the 2032 Olympics," Tomas says.
+In 2025 and beyond, the goal is to #StepByBabysteps towards the top of the world in the adult 10-ball.
+"The dream is to be on the podium at the 2032 Olympics, there's no rush."
+Tomas says.

 "As an athlete, I am motivated to improve both in results and in learning of new things.
 Of course, medals and championships are motivating, but learning the parts and improving the whole are important motivators for me.
 I live my life with a smile, step by step and knowing the idea of #NeverReadyAlwaysReady, which means that in decathlon you’re never ready but you always have to be ready," Tomas says.